vijaythapa333/django-jewelry-shop/README.md

 ### C. Registered Users Can Can
 1. All ot Non-Registered Users
 2. Add to Cart
-3. Pay with Parypal or Debit/Credit Card and Order
+3. Pay with PayPal or Debit/Credit Card and Order
 4. See the Order Status
 5. See Order History
 6. Update Profile